Article at a Glance:

 - Flushing of the skin

 If someone overdoses on Dramamine and alcohol, a health care professional should be contacted immediately.
 An overdose with Dramamine and alcohol is not to be taken lightly and can be fatal.

-If you have difficulties with alcohol, you are not alone.
+If you think you might be an alcoholic, you are not alone.
 Help is available.
-Reach out to a representative of The Recovery Village today to learn more about treatment options that could meet your needs.
+Reach out to a representative of The Recovery Village today to learn more about alcohol rehab treatment options that could meet your needs.